agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 ---
 ## The Service Usage API

 The Service Usage API is used to control access to Google APIs within Google Cloud projects.
+Google Cloud users regularly use it to enable services for use, and astute ones also use it to disable services that they don't need.
+Service Infrastructure users need to know that if they want to share their services with other Google Cloud users, those users will use Service Usage to find and enable them.

 The Service Usage API is defined in the [googleapis](/docs/details/googleapis) repo in [serviceusage.yaml](https://github.com/googleapis/googleapis/blob/master/google/api/serviceusage/v1/serviceusage_v1.yaml).
 It includes two services.